 Top Michigan Plastic Surgeon

 Hair loss is primarily caused by a combination of aging, a change in hormones, and a family history of baldness.
 As a rule, the earlier that hair loss begins, the more severe the baldness will become.
-Hair loss can also be caused by burns or trauma, in which case hair replacement surgery is considered a reconstructive treatment, and may be covered by health insurance.
+Hair loss can also be caused by burns or trauma.

 Hair transplantation is a permanent solution to hair loss.
 This procedure is performed on both men and women.